wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-file-sharing/includes/2-person-to-person-private-chat.md

 File sharing in Teams is based on the settings configured in SharePoint and OneDrive, so whatever you set up for SharePoint and OneDrive will affect sharing in Teams.

-- **OneDrive admin centre > Sharing** defines OneDrive for Business file sharing settings.
+- **OneDrive admin center > Sharing** defines OneDrive for Business file sharing settings.
 From here you can define settings for sharing in OneDrive and SharePoint.
 - **SharePoint admin center > Policies > Sharing** defines SharePoint file sharing settings.

 ## Troubleshooting sharing OneDrive files